-ITEM 8 - DIRECTORS AND OFFICERS
+ITEM 7 - DIRECTORS AND OFFICERS

-8.1 DIRECTORS
+7.1 DIRECTORS

-The following table sets forth each director's name, Province/State and Country of residence, the year each first became a director, principal occupation and the number of Common Shares and Deferred Share Units beneficially owned or over which control or direction was exercised, directly or indirectly, as of May 23, 2014.
+The following table sets forth each director's name, Province/State and Country of residence, the year each first became a director, principal occupation and the number of Common Shares and Deferred Share Units beneficially owned or over which control or direction was exercised, directly or indirectly, as of May 25, 2015.
 Directors are elected until the next annual meeting of shareholders or, in the case of a vacancy or resignation, until a successor is elected or appointed.

-Name and Province/State and Country of Residence Director Since Principal Occupation Common Shares Beneficially Owned or Over Which Control or Direction was Exercised as of May 23, 2014 Deferred Share Units Beneficially Owned or Over Which Control or Direction was Exercised as of May 23, 2014 Emanuele (Lino) Saputo, C.M., O.Q., D r h.c.
-Québec, Canada 1992 Chairman of the Board of the Company 66,779,924 (1) - Lino A. Saputo, Jr. Québec, Canada 2001 Chief Executive Officer and Vice Chairman of the Board of the Company 68,349 - Lucien Bouchard (2) Québec, Canada 2004 Senior Partner, Davies Ward Phillips & Vineberg LLP - 43,542 Pierre Bourgie (2) (4) Québec, Canada 1997 President and Chief Executive Officer of Société Financière Bourgie (1996) Inc. (a diversified investment company) 667,910 22,457 Henry E. Demone (2) Nova Scotia, Canada 2012 Chief Executive Officer of High Liner Foods Incorporated (a processor and marketer of prepared frozen seafood) 1,650 5,947 Anthony M. Fata (3) (5) Québec, Canada 2008 President of Sager Food Products Inc. (a food products manufacturing and distribution company) 6,000 21,721 Annalisa King (3) British Columbia, Canada 2012 Senior Vice President and CFO of Best Buy Canada Ltd. (a retailer and e-tailer of consumer electronics, computers and entertainment products) - 6,076 Tony Meti (3) Québec, Canada 2008 President of G.D.N.P.
-Consulting Services, Inc. (a consulting company) 10,400 25,790 Caterina Monticciolo, CPA, CA Québec, Canada 1997 President of Julvest Capital Inc. (a holding company) 238,000 26,674
+Name and Province/State and Country of Residence Director Since Principal Occupation (1) Common Shares Beneficially Owned or Over Which Control or Direction was Exercised as of May 25, 2015 Deferred Share Units Beneficially Owned or Over Which Control or Direction was Exercised as of May 25, 2015 Emanuele (Lino) Saputo, C.M., O.Q., Dr h.c.
+Québec, Canada 1992 Chairman of the Board of the Company 133,559,848 (2) - Lino A. Saputo, Jr. Québec, Canada 2001 Chief Executive Officer and Vice Chairman of the Board of the Company 136,730 - Lucien Bouchard (3) (8) Québec, Canada 2004 Senior Partner, Davies Ward Phillips & Vineberg LLP (4) - 95,164 Pierre Bourgie ^{(3) (6)} Québec, Canada 1997 President and Chief Executive Officer of Société Financière Bourgie (1996) Inc. (a diversified investment company) 1,335,820 54,394 Henry E. Demone (3) Nova Scotia, Canada 2012 Chairman of High Liner Foods Incorporated (a processor and marketer of prepared frozen seafood) 3,300 18,831

-Name and Province/State and Country of Residence Director Since Principal Occupation Common Shares Beneficially Owned or Over Which Control or Direction was Exercised as of May 23, 2014 Deferred Share Units Beneficially Owned or Over Which Control or Direction was Exercised as of May 23, 2014 Patricia Saputo, CPA, CA, ICD.D Québec, Canada 1999 Chief Financial Officer of Placements Italcan Inc. (a diversified investment company) 2,000 25,448 Annette Verschuren, O.C.
-(3) Ontario, Canada 2013 Chairman and Chief Executive Officer, NRstor Inc. (a commercial energy storage project developer) 2,500 2,218
+Name and Province/State and Country of Residence Director Since Principal Occupation (1) Common Shares Beneficially Owned or Over Which Control or Direction was Exercised as of May 25, 2015 Deferred Share Units Beneficially Owned or Over Which Control or Direction was Exercised as of May 25, 2015 Anthony M. Fata (5) (7) Québec, Canada 2008 President of Sager Food Products Inc. (a food products manufacturing and distribution company) 12,000 50,981 Annalisa King, ICD.D (5) British Columbia, Canada 2012 Senior Vice President and CFO of Best Buy Canada Ltd. (a retailer and e-tailer of consumer electronics, computers and entertainment products) - 16,364 Tony Meti (5) Québec, Canada 2008 President of G.D.N.P.
+Consulting Services, Inc. (a consulting company) 20,800 60,604 Caterina Monticciolo, CPA, CA Québec, Canada (8) 1997 President of Julvest Capital Inc. (a holding company) 476,000 58,186 Patricia Saputo, CPA, CA, ICD.D Québec, Canada 1999 Chief Financial Officer of Placements Italcan Inc. (a diversified investment company) 4,000 55,696 Annette Verschuren, O.C.
+(5) Ontario, Canada 2013 Chairman and Chief Executive Officer, NRstor Inc. (a commercial energy storage project developer) 7,000 8,530